 Seth W. Alvord ’93

-Alvord previously served as a Trustee and Vice Chair of the Board of the Northfield Mount Hermon School.
+Alvord previously served as a Trustee and vice chair of the Board of the Northfield Mount Hermon School.
 There he served on the Investment Committee and as Chair of the Financial Policy Committee.
 He has spoken to members of the Connecticut College Peggotty Investment Club about careers in the investment field and participated in club panel discussions on capital markets.

 Jessica Archibald '95